ThinkbotsAreFree/Birdy/README.md

 The enclosing square brackets are removed from the argument.
 In the previous example, the published message is not `sweet [<3]` but simply `sweet <3`.

-Square brackets are nestable.
-In that case, they have to be balanced.
+Square brackets are nestable, in which case they have to be balanced.
 ```
 > You can [nest [balanced] square brackets] too
 ```